Inist-CNRS/node-inist-ark/README.md

 //
 ```

+Checksum calculation is based on the [ISSN algorithme](https://en.wikipedia.org/wiki/International_Standard_Serial_Number#Code_format)

- Alphabet is: 0123456789BCDFGHJKLMNPQRSTVWXZ (notice there is no voyels and everything is uppercase)
+Used alphabet is: 0123456789BCDFGHJKLMNPQRSTVWXZ (notice there is no voyels and everything is uppercase)